geo-python/site/source/final-exercise/overview.rst

 .. attention::

-    The final exercise should be completed indivudially, not with your partner.
+    The final exercise should be **completed indivudially**, not with your partner.
     Each person will need to submit their own solutions of their own work for this final exercise!

 Cloud computing environments